 The United Nations estimates that the livelihood of nearly 3 billion people was made secure by the co-operative enterprise1.
 International Cooperative Alliance estimates that there are close to one billion individual members of cooperatives2.
 The UN declared 2012 the International Year of the Cooperative, recognising the contribution of cooperatives to poverty alleviation, employment generation and social integration.
 But the contribution of cooperatives goes well beyond this.
 Some argue the model trains people in democracy3, others argue the model contributes to peace4 and still others argue it contributes to sustainable development.

-SSG and the Canada Research Chair (Sustainable Community Development) are collaborating with the International Cooperative Alliance (ICA) on a high level scan of sustainability practices in cooperatives around the world.
-Our findings will be presented in Cape Town, Africa at the ICA General Assembly and Conference and will be compiled in final report, containing recommendations for moving the sector more fundamentally towards sustainability.
+SSG and the Canada Research Chair (Sustainable Community Development) are collaborating with the International Cooperative Alliance (ICA) on a high-level scan of sustainability practices in cooperatives around the world.
+We presented our findings in Cape Town, Africa at the ICA General Assembly and Conference and compiled a final report, containing recommendations for moving the sector more fundamentally towards sustainability.
 To contribute to this work, we have designed the next Solutions Agenda e-Dialogue to focus on the co-operative model and the role it can play in sustainable community development.

 The complete discussion can be downloaded here.